Some of the leading lights we lost in 2021

 We said goodbye to notable people including politicians, business tycoons, lawyers and medical practitioners –all of whom made an impact through their work

-Among the prominent people who passed on at home and beyond include:
+Among the prominent people who passed on at home at beyond include:

 Paul Koinange died of Covid-19 complications at the Nairobi Hospital on March 31.
 He was the MP for Kiambaa constituency.